Welcome to today's edition of the Rush 24-7 podcast.

 They're at very high levels.

-And one of the reasons why tax revenues are increasing is because of the tax cuts that were enacted by uh Congress uh that uh George Bush uh proposed and it was enacted by uh Congress, and so it's generating more revenue.
+And one of the reasons why tax revenues are increasing is because of the tax cuts that were enacted by Congress that George Bush proposed and was enacted by Congress.

-Now so it seems to me that the people who want bigger government, I don't want bigger government, but let's say if I were a guy who wanted big government, I would say let's cut taxes.
+Now, so it seems to me that the people who want bigger government, I don't want bigger government, but let's say if I were a guy who wanted big government, I would say, let's cut taxes.

-Because if we cut taxes, we get more revenue, and it happens every single time.
+Because if we cut taxes, we get more revenue.

-We're going to raise taxes, and what do you think that does to revenue?
+And what do you think that does to revenue?

 It's going to lower the flow of revenue.